Grays Solicitors LLP

 Telephone: 01904 634771

 We have appointed a privacy/data protection representative who is responsible for dealing with any queries in relation to this notice or data protection matters generally.
-Her contact details are:
+His contact details are:

 If you have any concerns please contact our privacy representative.
 You also have the right to complain, should you wish to do so, to the Information Commissioner’s Office (“the ICO”) on any data protection issues, should you be unhappy with how your data is handled.